Using the Proctor/Results Login

 Date Filter

-The Date Filter defaults to showing test results from the last 6 months.
-To select a different date, type the date or click on the calendar, then, click APPLY.
+To select a different date type the date or click on the calendar.
+Then, click APPLY.
 There are also presets that can be selected to show the Last 3 Months, Last 6 Months, and Last Year of testing.
-The Date Filter can also specify searching by Start Date or by Recent Activity.
+The Date Filter can also be modified to search by Start Date or by Recent Activity.

-Test Status Explanations
+Test Score and Status Key

 The test taker has not started this section of the test.
 If all sections are marked NS the test taker has completed only the Profile.